domiyanyue/my_notes/C++_knowledge_for_SYCL.md

   return 0;
 }
 ```
-Lambda expression can help simplify the code as you can tell especially when the function is only used once.
+As you can see, lambda expression makes the code shorter and more elegant especially when the functor is only used once.
-In comparison, a class defined functor is more useful when it aims to be reused and configured.
+In comparison, a class defined functor is more useful when it aims to be reused and configured multiple times.

 ## Summary
 We learn the basics of functor and lambda expression in C++:
 1. Functor is an instance of class which overloads operator().
-It can be called like a function.
+It can be used like a function.
-2. Lambda expression return a functor.
-It simplifis the code when used.
+2. Lambda expression returns a functor.
+It removes boileplate code when we just want to call a function once.
-3. Compare to normal functions, lambda expression has a capture list, which provides a fexible and short way to interact
+3. Compared to normal functions, lambda expression has a capture clause, which provides a fexible way to interact
 with variables in the scope.